STEELISI/SENMO/README.md

 `pred.csv` is the model predictions with the same format as testing set. `score.txt` contains several evaluation scores.
 Specifically, we report accuracy, true positive, false positive and per-note accuracy for every class.
 For more details, please refer to `metric.py`.

-## Lexicon
+## Lexicon : List of sensitive keywords

 We also release as open-source the list of sensitive keywords for the different sensitive categories present inside data/Lexicon folder.
 The details about the references that we use to prepare it is shown in Table 11 of the paper.
+We build the list of keywords associated with sensitive content for different categories using various popular sources and prior published works.

 ## Questions?
 If you have any questions related to the code (i.e. run into problems while setting up dependencies or training/testing the model), feel free to email us at: (rajattan@usc.edu) and (charnset@usc.edu).